Instrument Support Level 2

 The 3750 Condensation Particle Counter (CPC) is a compact, rugged instrument that detects airborne particles down to 7 nanometers in diameter.
 Due to a high signal-to-noise ratio that limits false background counts to nearly zero, it detects these small particles with remarkable accuracy.
 The 3750 samples and counts submicrometer particles on a continuous basis, enlarging them to a size that can be detected easily.
 It offers an upper concentration limit of 10,000 particles per cubic centimeter and responds quickly to concentration changes, showing accurate readings in a matter of seconds.
 It operates quietly and does not introduce contaminants into the surrounding area.
 The unit can run without being attached to a laptop and is designed for long term ambient monitoring.
 The 3750 is only compatible with the new 3082 base SMPS units.

-There are four identical 3776 units available
+There are two identical 3776 units available

 There are two identical 3750 units available